privately

 sound a trumpet before you

-The Greek that is often translated in English as “sound a trumpet before you” is translated in Kayaw as “blow flutes beat drums.”
+The Greek in Matthew 6:2 that is often translated in English as “sound a trumpet before you” is translated in Kayaw as “blow flutes beat drums.”
 “Flutes and drums are always played at Kayaw festivals and special occasions; flute and drum bands normally accompany visiting dignitaries in a procession as they arrive at a festival.”
 (Source: Anonymous)

 In the English Good News Version (publ.
 1966) it is translated non-figuratively as do not make a big show of it and the German equivalent, Die Bibel im heutigen Deutsch (publ.
 1968) uses an existing German figure of speech with nicht an die große Glocke hängen (literally: “don’t hang it on the great bell”), meaning “don’t make a big fuss about it” or “don’t broadcast it all around.”
 (Source: Newman / Stine) See also expose to public disgrace.